QuarkNerd/blog/jhill/_posts/2016-04-04-jenny-from-the-blockchain.md

 Total											21 satoshi
 {% endhighlight %}

 Angelina now calculates the pubKeyScript from the address above (using the form Pay-to-PubKeyHash mentioned above and copied below for ease of reading) and, along with the value to be sent to each address, creates the output objects.
-Below shows how Brad’s address is converted into a pubKeyScript.
+Below shows how Brad's address is converted into a pubKeyScript.
 Addresses are stored in a variant of [base58](https://en.wikipedia.org/wiki/Base58) called [base58Check](https://en.bitcoin.it/wiki/Base58Check_encoding).

 {% highlight %}
 OP_DUP    OP_HASH160    <address/pubKeyHash>    OP_EQUALVERIFY    OP_CHECKSIG

 1. Input address (commonly provided in base58Check) to send 20 satoshi to;

-  1LU8w6o1xF6qxgG72g2CPsq49muH7EqDNE				Brad’s provided address
+  1LU8w6o1xF6qxgG72g2CPsq49muH7EqDNE				Brad's provided address

 2. Address reformatted to hexadecimal from bitcoin's modified base58check string;